 The more telling part of this analysis is the cost aspect.
-The NMS tools market is considerably more crowded than it used to be.
-If you look hard enough you can probably find a tool that will give you the exact feature/benefit you need.
+The Network Management Tools market is considerably more crowded than it used to be.
+If you look hard enough, you can probably find a tool that will give you the exact feature/benefit you need.
 However, it’s clearly important to ask about the costs associated with those benefits:

 Monetary Costs: I mention this cost first because it’s the most obvious.
 How much would this new tool cost to implement?
 Does it require the purchase of hardware?
 Is there a support or subscription fee?
 These are just a few questions, but there are undoubtedly others.